Simon Hedlund: Brøndby

 On 11 January 2019, Hedlund moved to Denmark to join Superliga club Brøndby IF on a four-and-a-half-year contract for a fee rumoured to be around €250,000.
 He was assigned shirt number 27 by the club.
 Hedlund scored his first goal for the club in a 2–2 home draw against OB on 29 March.
 He made the final of the Danish Cup in his first six months in Brøndby, a match against FC Midtjylland which was eventually lost on penalties.
 Hedlund finished the 2018–19 season with four goals from 19 appearances.
 On 30 June 2020, Hedlund and teammate Samuel Mráz tested positive for COVID-19, ruling them out for at least a week.

 Before a match against FC Midtjylland on 24 October 2020, Hedlund was not selected for the matchday squad, giving rise to speculation to about the reasons.
 Brøndby head coach Niels Frederiksen explained that other players had impressed more during practice, and that the decision of not including Hedlund was "not a disciplinary punishment".
 He would, however, finish the season strong as a key part of the Brøndby offense alongside top goalscorer Mikael Uhre and Jesper Lindstrøm as the club won its first Danish Superliga in 16 years.
 Hedlund contributed with nine goals and nine assists in 33 appearances in the club's title-winning season, and was voted Superliga Player of the Month for May 2021 for his performances.

 On 3 March 2023, Hedlund extended his contract with Brøndby by two years until 2025.

 Return to Elfsborg

 On 20 August 2023, Hedlund returned to Elfsborg, signing a three-and-a-half-year contract with Di Gule.
 He made his return debut for the club on 3 September, replacing André Boman at half-time in a 1–0 league loss away against IFK Värnamo.
 On 8 October, he scored his first return goal for Elfsborg, as well as providing an assist, strongly contributing to a 3–0 league victory against Brommapojkarna.

+On 22 June 2026, Hedlund extended his contract with Elfsborg for two more years.